jidongbsu/cs452-buddy-system/README.md

 The starter code defines the following global data structures and variables, in buddy.h.
 Once again, do not modify buddy.h.

 - *struct block_header avail[30]*; this is a global array which has 30 elements: avail[0] to avail[29].
 Each element represents the head of a list.
 In theory you can implement this list in many different ways, in this assignment you are highly recommended to implement it as a circular doubly linked list.
 In total, you will have 30 such lists: List 0 to List 29 - the above printBuddyLists() prints these lists.
+All 30 lists should be initialized in your buddy\_init() function.

 - *struct block_header*.
 This is the basic data structure which represents the header of one memory block.